Abandoned & Little-Known Airfields:

 Union Lumber Company Airfield, Fort Bragg, CA

-This former private airfield is located in an extremely picturesque setting,
+This private airfield was located in an extremely picturesque setting,

 being on the tip of a peninsula which juts out into the Pacific Ocean.

-According to Kevin Bunker, “This strip was graded, paved and opened in 1948-49
+According to Kevin Bunker, “This strip was graded, paved & opened in 1948-49

 when the Union Lumber Company took delivery of its sole corporate aircraft, a Twin Beech monoplane.”

-The earliest chart depiction of this field which has been located
+The earliest aeronautical chart depiction which has been located the Union Lumber Company Airfield

 was on the March 1954 USAF Sacramento Sectional Chart (courtesy of Chris Kennedy).